Charles Henri Ford: Creative career

 With Parker Tyler, who later became a highly respected film critic, he co-authored The Young and Evil, sometimes called The Young and the Evil, (1933), an experimental novel with debts to the prose of Barnes and Stein.
 Stein wrote a blurb for the novel that said "The Young and Evil creates this generation as This Side of Paradise by Fitzgerald created his generation."
 Tyler later described it as "the novel that beat the beat generation by a generation".
 Louis Kronenberger, in the novel's only U.S. review, described it as "the first candid, gloves-off account of more or less professional young homosexuals".
 Edith Sitwell burned her copy and described it as "entirely without soul, like a dead fish stinking in hell".

-The novel portrays a collection of young genderqueer artists as they write poems, have sex, move in and out of cheap rented rooms, and explore the many speakeasies in their Greenwich Village neighborhood.
+The Young and Evil is notable for being one of the first openly gay American novels.
+The novel portrays a collection of young artists as they write poems, have sex, move in and out of cheap rented rooms, and explore the many speakeasies in their Greenwich Village neighborhood.
 The characters' gender and sexual identities are presented candidly.
 It was rejected by several American and British publishers before Obelisk Press in Paris agreed to publish it.
 Officials in the U.K. and U.S. prevented shipments of the novel from reaching bookstores.
+In fact,The Young and Evil was banned for over 30 years in the U.S.

 Ford returned to New York City in 1934 and brought Pavel Tchelitchew, his partner, with him.
 Ford's circle at the time included Carl Van Vechten, Glenway Wescott, George Platt Lynes, Lincoln Kirstein, Orson Welles, George Balanchine, and E. E. Cummings.
 Visiting friends from abroad included Cecil Beaton, Leonor Fini, George Hoyningen-Huene, and Salvador Dalí.
 Beaton's photographs of Ford represented a departure from his fine art portraits of royalty and celebrities.
 In one Ford posed "on a bed of tabloid newspapers", symbols of the violence and excess of American culture, in an exploration of low culture with homoerotic undertones that drew on Ford's "sexually transgressive image".